top of page

 Spring Azures can be difficult to see because they rest with their wings closed, allowing them to blend well with their surroundings.

-A unanswered question regarding Celastrina ladon is whether they are a single polymorphic species or whether there are numerous subspecies.
+It is unknown whether Celastrina ladon is a single polymorphic species or whether there are numerous subspecies.

-Diet: adults take nectar from Highbush Blueberry and Spicebush, and males sip from moist soil.
+Diet: adults take nectar from Highbush Blueberry and Spicebush, and males sip nutrients from moist soil.

 Avg. wingspan: 2.2 - 3.5 cm / .85 - 1.35".